ABC LAW GROUP

 Neil joined ABC Law Group in late 2012 and focuses his practice in representation in dependency litigation for parents and children, defense for CPS allegations of abuse and neglect, family law, and criminal defense.

-Claire Rynerson-Oswald, Paralegal
+Claire Rynerson-Collier, Paralegal

 Claire has been with ABC Law Group since February 2017.
 In June 2017 she graduated with an AA in paralegal studies from Edmonds Community College.
 She is hands on with all cases, and assists all of the firm’s attorneys in keeping things running smoothly.

-In her spare time, Claire is usually spending her time on adventures with her boyfriend, horse and their dog.
+In her spare time, Claire is usually spending her time on adventures with her husband, horse and their dog.
 She grew up with a passion for animals and a strong love and interest for the law.

 Dana is a graduate of the University of Washington School of Law.
 Prior to joining ABC Law Group, Dana worked with the Innocence Project Northwest for two years.
 The Innocence project northwest provides legal and investigative services to individuals in Washington State seeking to prove their innocence and work to redress the causes of wrongful convictions.